Luo people: Colonial times

 The earliest modern African political organization in Kenya Colony sought to protest pro-settler policies, and increased taxes on Africans and the despised Kipande (Identifying metal band worn around the neck).
 Mass meetings were organized separately by Luo people in Kavirondo and the Kikuyu people in Nairobi.
 A strike at the CMS mission school in Maseno was organised by Daudi Basudde.
 He raised concerns about the damaging implications on African land ownership by switching from the East African Protectorate to the Kenya Colony.
 A series of meetings dubbed Piny Owacho (Voice of the People) culminated in a large mass meeting held in December 1921 advocating for individual title deeds, getting rid of the Kipande system and a fairer tax system.
 Bound by the same concerns, James Beauttah, one of the founders of the Kikuyu Central Association initiated an alliance between the Kikuyu and Luo communities.
-Archdeacon W. E. Owen, an Anglican missionary and prominent advocate for African affairs, formalised and canalised the Piny' Owacho (Voice of the People) movement.
+Archdeacon Walter Edwin Owen, an Anglican missionary and prominent advocate for African affairs, formalised and canalised the Piny' Owacho (Voice of the People) movement.
 Colonial authorities would come to praise him as having re-directed the political movement, which was thought of as premature.
 However, locals perceived him as their advocate.
 He started the Kavirondo Taxpayers Welfare Association and became its president, offering Africans an avenue through which they could address their grievances.
 However, he concentrated primarily on welfare issues and avoided politics that would upset colonial authorities.

 Oginga Odinga started the Luo Thrift and Trading Corporation (LUTATCO) after noting that Luo business owners, who were the most financially independent Africans, loathed education.
 He also sought to uplift the economic status of the Luo community whilst proving that education was useful for business.
 The LUTATCO office was the first African owned building in Kisumu Town.
 One of the many business ventures it engaged in included the publication of African Nationalist newspapers including Achieng Oneko's vernacular newspaper Ramogi and Paul Ngei's radical newspaper Uhuru Wa Africa.
 For his efforts he was appointed as 'Ker' or Chief of the Luo Union, an organisation that represented the interests of the greater Luo Peoples in East Africa.
 Oginga Odinga would become a Key political figure in Kenya.
 He first ventured into politics when he joined the Kenya African Union.
 Harry Thuku, a pioneering Kikuyu politician, founded the Kenya African Study Union in 1944 which later became the Kenya African Union.
 This was an African nationalist organisation that demanded amongst other things, access to white owned land.
 It was multitribal.
 Jomo Kenyatta became president of KAU in 1947.
 In an effort to gain nationwide support of KAU, Jomo Kenyatta visited Kisumu in 1952.
 His effort to build up support for KAU in Nyanza inspired Oginga Odinga, the Ker (chief) of the Luo Union to join KAU and delve into politics.